decorative image for blog on php vulnerabilities

 How PHP Vulnerabilities Are Reported and Acted Upon Within the Community

-If someone working within the PHP ecosystem finds a vulnerability, they can securely report that vulnerability to the PHP security team.
+If someone working within the PHP ecosystem finds any PHP vulnerabilities, they can securely report that PHP vulnerability to the PHP security team.
 Once a report is received, the team works to verify the issue, then collaborates on a patch with the reporting party.

 In the run up to the actual announcement of a CVE, a CVE identifier is associated with the patch, but the CVE is generally not given any details until after release.